UltrosBot/Ultros/doc/installation.rst

 Linux is our preferred operating system, and we highly recommend that you use it to host your bot.
 To do so, you'll need the following.

-* From your package manager:
 * Git
 * Python 2.7
     * Most distributions will install Python 2 by default when you specify **python**, however some distributions (such as Arch) will install Python 3.
 Ultros does not support Python 3 and will not be able to until Twisted does, so be careful of this.
     * You'll also need the development headers, usually from the corresponding **-dev** package, as well as pip, often from the corresponding **-pip** package.
 * **libffi** and **libffi-dev**
 * The latest version of OpenSSL
 * Your distro's equivalent of build-essential (A C compiler and headers)

 Once you have all of the above installed, you may proceed to download and set up Ultros as follows::